shihaocao/scao-quartz-website/content/builds/tower-of-cards.md

 The hotfix I added was a folded card corner support.
 The folded angle of the card allows it to stand on edges/corners without having to lean on anything, making it ideal to add strength to the voids near the edges/corners.
 I deemed the issue only severe enough at the corners, so I put two in each corner.

-Since corner supports also don’t lean on anything, they use their full width to prop up the tower (as opposed to the 98% height that leaned cards have).
+Since corner supports also don't lean on anything, they use their full width to prop up the tower (as opposed to the 98% height that leaned cards have).
 The net sum effect of drooping and the full width let corners be restored to the same height as the center cells.

 Hotfix complete!